-Annex 04B.
-Project proposal form for EUPHEM fellows
+Project proposal for EUPHEM fellows

-Project due part of any EU-funded network activities!
-Project (local) supervisor(s) Department where the project will take place Other possible key stakeholders Brief summary of the project, including: Aim and objectives of Project Background and rational Methodology.
-If relevant: Study design Study population Data analysis Expected results Public health importance including national, EU added value and evidence for policy making/decision making Expected project outcome(s): report, publication, presentation to decision makers, establish surveillance system, training material or delivery, etc. Start date (indicate if any flexibility) Anticipated project completion date Anticipated time needed per week for the fellow Estimated supervision time/sessions per week If data required, when will this be available?
-Location of project (entirely at host site or will travel to other locations be required - if so please describe) Competencies/ learning objectives that the project will address Public health microbiology management and communication (aware/skilled) disease control Coordinate response using communication mechan al and international organisations involved in infectious nisms and other tools idisciplinary background, authorities, the public and the Applied microbiology and laboratory investigations (competent)
+Project title Please indicate if the project is an ECDC network contract Project (local) supervisor(s) Department where the project will take place and other key stakeholders Please indicate if project is ECDC contract or is part of ECDC network activities!
+Aim and objectives of Project Background and rational Methodology (very short) Expected results Public health importance including national, EU added value and evidence for policy making/decision making Start date (indicate if any flexibility) Duration of project Time/sessions per week If data required, when will this be available?
+Location of project (entirely at host site or will travel to other locations be required - if so please describe) Which of the following learning objectives will the project meet?
+Public health microbiology management and communication (aware/skilled) Design/organise/manage a public health microbiology laboratory Asses risks to respond to a potential health threat Apply the roles and responsibilities of local, national and international organisations involved in infectious disease control Coordinate response using communication mechanisms and other tools Communicate effectively with persons from a multidisciplinary background, authorities, the public and the media in the form of publications, reports, interviews, and oral presentations.

+Applied microbiology and laboratory investigations (competent)

-Apply concepts of virology, bacteriology, parasitology/mycology and immunology to the public health disciplines Identify the use and limitation of diagnostic and typing methods and their interpretation in patient diagnosis, outbreak investigations, surveillance an Recognise the specific issues with the use of labor d epidemiological studies atory and epidemiological methods in investigations of rare and emerging diseases , , Design and apply safe specimen sampling strategies for disease surveillance and for outbreak detection and control, both in humans and animals Epidemiological investigations, including surveillance and outbreak investigation (skilled) Set up surveillance systems (combined syndromic and laboratory based or only laboratory-based) Analyse combined syndromic and laboratory or laboratory surveillance data Evaluate an existing surveillance system Operate microbiological support on surveillance sy stems Apply combined microbiological and epidemiologic events al knowledge in outbreaks, surveillance, or unusual Participate in an outbreak investigation with having one or more PH microbiology tasks.
-Applied public health microbiology research (competent) Conduct all stages of a PHM research project, from planning to writing a scientific paper.
-Quality management (skilled/competent) Describe quality assurance Assess and experience different standards Apply the concepts of external quality assurance (EQA) Perform, evaluate or analyze results of an EQA.
+- Apply concepts of virology, bacteriology, parasitology/mycology and immunology to the public health disciplines - Identify the use and limitation of diagnostic and typing methods and their interpretation in patient diagnosis, outbreak investigations, surveillance and epidemiological studies - Recognise the specific issues with the use of laboratory and epidemiological methods in investigations of rare and emerging diseases - Design and apply safe specimen sampling strategies for disease surveillance and for outbreak detection and control, both in humans and animals

+Epidemiological investigations, including surveillance and outbreak investigation (skilled)

+- Set up surveillance systems (combined syndromic and laboratory based or only laboratory-based) - Analyse combined syndromic and laboratory or laboratory surveillance data - Evaluate an existing surveillance system - Operate microbiological support on surveillance systems - Apply combined microbiological and epidemiological knowledge in outbreaks, surveillance, or unusual events - Participate in an outbreak investigation with having one or more PH microbiology tasks.

+Applied public health microbiology research (competent)

+Conduct all stages of a PHM research project, from planning to writing a scientific paper.

+Quality management (skilled/competent)

+- Describe quality assurance - Assess and experience different standards

+Apply the concepts of external quality assurance (EQA) Perform, evaluate or analyze results of an EQA.
 Biorisk management (skilled) Apply national, European and World Health Organization (WHO) rules and regulations regarding biosafety and biosecurity and understand how these may influence response to an outbreak Use appropriate decontamination strategies/personal protection and their applicability in field situations Determine the need for quality management, biosecurity management, and crisis response as core elements of management of a public health microbiological laboratory.
 Teaching (skilled/competent) Identify training needs, planning and organising courses Moderate case studies, give lectures and perform pedagogical teaching Design/create a case study.
-Briefly outline the work and responsibility that the fellow will be expected to take on e.g. produce background papers, organise meetings, supervise staff and any other activities not mentioned under learning opportunities - /- Project outcomes i.e.: publication, meeting presentation etc. background papers, and any other activities not mentioned under learning opportunities
+Briefly outline the work and responsibility that the fellow will be expected to take on e.g. produce background papers, organise meetings, supervise staff and any other activities not mentioned under learning opportunities Project outcomes i.e.: publication, meeting presentation etc. background papers, and any other activities not mentioned under learning opportunities

-Project proposal form (example)
+Annex 10B Project proposal form (example)